wagiro/BurpBounty/README.md

 #### 2. Payloads
 * You can add many payloads as you want.
-* Each payload of this secction will be sent at each entry point (Insertion points provided by the burp api)
+* Each payload of this section will be sent at each entry point (Insertion points provided by the burp api)
-* You can choos multiple Enocders.
+* You can choose multiple Encoders.
 For example, if you want encode the string alert(1), many times (in descendent order):
   1. Plain text: alert(1)
   2. HTML-encode all characters: &#x61\;&#x6c\;&#x65\;&#x72\;&#x74\;&#x28\;&#x31\;&#x29\;
   3. URL-encode all characters: %26%23%78%36%31%3b%26%23%78%36%63%3b%26%23%78%36%35%3b%26%23%78%37%32%3b%26%23%78%37%34%3b%26%23%78%32%38%3b%26%23%78%33%31%3b%26%23%78%32%39%3b